 Administrative Structure:

 Drs.
 Shelley McDermott and Alison Pritchard are the co-directors of Training for the postdoctoral residency program in child clinical psychology.
-The postdoctoral program is based in the Department of Neuropsychology.
+The postdoctoral program is based in the Center for Neuropsychological and Psychological Assessment (CNaP).
 Drs.
-Cynthia Salorio and Alison Prichard are the department’s co-directors.
+Cynthia Salorio and Alison Prichard are the center’s co-directors.
 Dr. Lisa Jacobson is the director of research.
-Dr. Beth Slomine serves as the senior psychologist and oversees psychology training in the Department of Neuropsychology, Center for Autism Services, Science and Innovation (CASSI™, formerly known as the Center for Autism and Related Disorders, or CARD), Center for Developmental Behavioral Health and the Center for Child and Family Traumatic Stress.
-Dr. Miya Asato is the vice president of training and directs the nationally recognized Maternal and Child Health Leadership Education in Neurodevelopmental and Other Related Disabilities (LEND) Program at the Institute, which provides graduate level, interdisciplinary training to clinicians with an interest in neurodevelopmental disabilities.
+Dr. Beth Slomine serves as the senior psychologist and oversees psychology training in CNaP, Center for Autism Services, Science and Innovation (CASSI™), Center for Developmental Behavioral Health and the Center for Child and Family Traumatic Stress.
+Dr. Miya Asato is the vice president of training and directs the Institute’s LEND program, which provides graduate level, interdisciplinary training to clinicians with an interest in neurodevelopmental disabilities.

 All training supervisors in the child clinical psychology postdoctoral training program have extensive clinical experience in child clinical psychology and developmental disabilities.
 Several core training supervisors hold academic faculty appointments through the Department of Psychiatry and Behavioral Sciences at the Johns Hopkins University School of Medicine.